InteropIO/manager-examples/otel-basic/README.md

 ### Database

-This example is configured to use **MongoDB**.
+io.Manager requires a database to connect to - this example uses MongoDB, but you can use any other of the supported databases.
 You will need to either have a local instance or setup a remote database to connect to.

-For more information visit our documentation page on the subject: https://docs.interop.io/manager/databases/mongo/index.html
+For more information visit our Documentation page on the subject: https://docs.interop.io/manager/databases/overview/index.html

 ### interop.io Artifactory